billbreit/hello-world/readme.txt

 - Cross-Python libraries, include micropython, some Circuit Python and any other worthy Python dialect.

-The first example is Bit Buddy, a ones-complement wrapper in a two-complement world - for debugging, not deployment.
+The first example is Bit Buddy (?), a ones-complement wrapper in a two-complement world - for debugging, not deployment.
 The development phase is maybe early beta.